iotmaxx/gw41XX-firmware/doc/hardware-specific.rst

 .. hint:: This is UART#3

 .. attention:: In order to use this serial connection, an internal voltage
                switch must be enabled to power the level shifter.
+Refer :ref:`manual,partial_power_management` for details.

 .. _manual,boot_config: